craigargh/cfg-python/lesson_plans/session_2.md

 This block introduces drawing with the turtle module.
 From this block students should start to understand how parts of programs can be repeated and reordered to solve problems.

-The class should follow along as the instructor demonstrates how to draw a square with the turtle module.
+The students should follow along as the instructor demonstrates how to draw a square with the turtle module.
 By rewriting the square program to use variables students are reminded that data values and variables are interchangeable.

 ### Relevant Exercise(s):